vxdvicky/memory-game-anime/README.md

 # 🎴 Anime Memory Game – Flip & Match Challenge! 🧠
-Built with HTML, CSS & JavaScript | Deployed on Vercel
+Built with HTML, CSS & JavaScript

 Welcome to the **Anime Memory Game**, a fast-paced memory challenge that blends addictive gameplay with anime visuals!
 Flip the cards, match identical pairs, and beat the clock before time runs out.
 Simple to play, hard to master — this game will train your brain and test your focus!